Consortium Workshop Call for Proposals

 Your proposal should:

-- include a detailed schedule for the workshop, including proposed speakers and topics
+• include a detailed schedule for the workshop, including proposed speakers, activities, and topics

-- include a detailed budget and - when possible - bios of the proposed presenters (these are not part of the 3-5-page limit)
+• attach a detailed line-item budget and – when possible – bios of the proposed presenters (these are not part of the 3-5-page limit)

 Should you be awarded the funding, you must: